Kamloops Indian Residential School: Reactions

 Premier of British Columbia John Horgan said that he was "horrified and heartbroken" at the discovery, and that he supported further efforts to bring to "light the full extent of this loss".
 Federal Minister of Indigenous Services Marc Miller also offered his support.
 Prime Minister Justin Trudeau called the discovery "heartbreaking" the day of the announcement, and, on May 30, advised the Governor General to order flags on federal buildings to be flown at half-mast until further notice.
-Some institutions flew the Canadian flag at half-mast for 215 hours, to mark 1 hour for each child.
+Some institutions flew the Canadian flag at half-mast for 215 hours, to mark one hour for each suspected missing child.
 Other half-mastings included flags at the BC and Manitoba legislatures as well as individual municipalities such as Ottawa, Montreal, Edmonton, Mississauga, Brampton, and Toronto, which also ordered the 3D Toronto sign dimmed for 215 hours.

 In a statement released May 31, 2021, the Office of the Chief of Tk’emlúps te Secwépemc acknowledged the gestures made by the government and federal parties, but insisted the government face accountability to all communities subjected to the enduring effects of the federally-mandated Indian Residential School system.

 Angela White, executive director for the Indian Residential School Survivors Society, also called on the Canadian federal government and Catholic Church to take action and responsibility towards reconciliation efforts, stating "Reconciliation does not mean anything if there is no action to those words ... [w]ell-wishes and prayers only go so far.
 If we are going to actually create positive strides forward there needs to be that ability to continue the work, like the Indian Residential School Survivors Society does, in a meaningful way."

 The discovery inspired a community memorial at the Vancouver Art Gallery, at which 215 pairs of children's shoes were laid out in rows.
-Similar memorials were created across Canada, including in front of government buildings and church buildings that had been in charge of running the residential school system.
+Similar memorials were created across Canada, including in front of government buildings and buildings of churches that had been in charge of running the residential school system.
 At the Ontario Legislative Building, security initially ordered the shoes removed before acquiescing.
 The Anishinabek Nation tweeted in support of social media calls to put out teddy bears on porches on May 31, similar to what was done after the 2018 Humboldt Broncos bus crash with hockey sticks.
 Another popular campaign called on people to wear orange on May 31.